Stunning finale in Championship play-off race

 "The key for me is we went chasing and losing our shape and running out of position - and at that point you need to have a bit of calmness and solidity."

-Alex Pritchard doubled Sunderland's advantage and then proceedings notched up a level in south-east London.
+Alex Pritchard then doubled Sunderland's advantage and then proceedings notched up a level in south-east London.

 Rovers forward Ben Brereton Diaz fired in from the edge of the area to make it 3-3 - with his goal having big repercussions.

-Coventry suddenly regained fifth spot as Millwall dropped to seventh, to be replaced in sixth place by a Sunderland side who swiftly went 3-0 up.
+Coventry suddenly regained fifth place as Millwall dropped to seventh, to be replaced in sixth by a Sunderland side who swiftly went 3-0 up as Jack Clarke netted.

 All attention was now on The Den, where Millwall - having thrown away a two-goal lead - had to score to salvage their season.

-But the Lions had little control on the contest as Brereton Diaz rattled an upright before seeing a header cleared off the underside of the bar.
+But the Lions were struggling as Brereton Diaz rattled an upright before seeing a header cleared off the underside of the bar.

 And, as Millwall continued to pour forward in the closing five minutes, Blackburn finally broke the hearts of the home support.

-Rovers keeper Aynsley Pears kept out a Tyler Burey effort and the visitors swiftly counter attacked, with Sammie Szmodics sending in a low cross for Chile international Brereton Diaz to tap in unmarked at the back post.
+After Rovers keeper Aynsley Pears kept out a Tyler Burey effort, the visitors swiftly countered with Sammie Szmodics sending in a low cross for Chile international Brereton Diaz to tap in unmarked at the back post.

-From 3-1 up at the break to 4-3 behind, Millwall had seemingly thrown away a play-off place after an inspired second half showing from Rovers.
+From 3-1 up at the break to 4-3 behind, Millwall had seemingly thrown away a play-off place.

 With just four minutes plus stoppages remaining Sunderland were firmly in the driving seat, with Blackburn behind them on goal difference and Millwall now needing two goals to dislodge the Wearsiders.

-The stunned Lions could not even manage to get one back, with disappointment and long faces the order of the day in Bermondsey at the full-time whistle.
+The stunned Lions could not even manage to get one back, with disappointment and long faces the order of the day in Bermondsey at full-time.

-"When you've worked so hard for so long, it feels like such a terrible way to end the season," Rowett said.
+"When you've worked so hard for so long, it feels like such a terrible way to end the season," added Rowett.

-"I'd have rather lose 1-0 than be 3-1 up and be pegged back 4-3.
+"I'd rather lose 1-0 than be 3-1 up and pegged back 4-3.
 It shows the pressure on these games and how it affects people in different ways.

-"The lads have given everything but we just need to play with more composure and professionalism when you are 3-1 up.
+"The lads have given everything, but we just need to play with more composure and professionalism when you are 3-1 up.
 That is what killed us."

-Up at Deepdale Sunderland could celebrate after seeing out a 3-0 victory, and the Black Cats now have the first leg of their semi-final against Luton Town to look forward to on Saturday,
+Sunderland could celebrate at Deepdale after seeing out a 3-0 success, and the Black Cats now have the first leg of their semi-final against Luton Town to look forward to on Saturday,

 Boss Tony Mowbray was "delighted" for their supporters, who could yet witness back-to-back promotions through the play-offs.